boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

 }
 {{</highlight>}}

 So we try the above, and it takes roughly 11 seconds to aggregate.
 That's not going to work.
 Especially as it pegs a single core while doing it.
-It uses about 2 GB of RAM as well which is fine for our purposes, as 3 such lists for each of the current filters will be around 6 GB in total when implemented.
+It uses about 2 GB of RAM as well which is fine for our purposes, as 3 such lists for each of the current filters will be around 6 GB in total when implemented (unless we can mush them into the same list or something).

 Annoyingly there isn't much we can do to speed this up.
-Its a straight line loop which is about as fast as things get and ints into a map.
+Its a straight line loop which is about as fast as things get which puts ints into a map.
 There are some faster map implementations in Go but even if they are twice as fast it isn't going to solve our issue.
-We could possibly do some some processing in parallel but thats going to lower our QPS since we would be pegging more CPU cores while doing it.
+Well unless they are 20x times faster (and they arent, I checked).
+However remember how I said we are limiting searches to one at a time?
+Lets break the list apart and see what we get.

+{{<highlight go>}}
+cores := runtime.NumCPU()
+shard := len(codeFacet)/cores
+langCount := map[int]int{}
+var langCountMutex sync.Mutex
+var wg sync.WaitGroup

+for c:=0;c<cores;c++ {
+    wg.Add(1)

+    from := shard * c
+    to := shard * (c+1)
+    if c == cores - 1 {
+        to = len(codeFacet)
+    }

+    fmt.Println(from, to)

+    go func(f int, t int) {
+        for i:=f; i<t;i++ {
+            _, ok := filters[i]
+            if ok {
+                langCountMutex.Lock()
+                langCount[codeFacet[i]]++
+                langCountMutex.Unlock()
+            }
+        }
+        wg.Done()
+    }(from, to)
+}

+wg.Wait()
+{{</highlight>}}

+Its a bit more bookkeeping and one of my main complaints about Go but it works mostly.
+It runs in about 200ms and uses all my cores while doing it.

 How do Google/Bing do this?
 Turns out they don't.
-Well for a start they don't have facets over the web index.
-It is in the afore mentioned sphinx/manticore/elasticsearch/lucene however... the Java ones are pretty annoying to read and my C++ is not good enough to understand what im reading.
+For a start they don't have facets over the web index.
+It is the afore mentioned sphinx/manticore/elasticsearch/lucene which do.
+Time to go code spelunking.
+The Java ones are pretty annoying to read (I got bored) and my C++ is not good, but it looks like it does the same facet deal I was considering and relies on straight line speed.
+Of course they also tend to shard the index at 200 million documents.
 What about Bleve? its written in Go!
+Lets have a look at how it works.

 Looking at index_impl.go (around [line 495](https://searchcode.com/file/158345498/vendor/github.com/blevesearch/bleve/index_impl.go/)) shows how the facets are constructed if on the supplied query.
-Turns out its doing roughly the same thing.
+Turns out its doing roughly the same thing I was.
 A loop putting things into a map.
 I don't know what I was expecting, but it would have been a nice find to see some fancy way of speeding this up.
-I guess it means you can do filters using Bleve for 200 million items, but it won't work well.
+I guess it means you cannot realisticly do filters using Bleve for 200 million items on a single core.
+Or you can, but be prepared to wait a bit for it to finish.

 So what if we estimate?
 Turns out this is how Bing and Google work anyway.
 Not for facets but for search in general.

 Don't belive me?
 Try searching for a fairly unique term.
 In my case I chose "boyter" on both.
 Google says it has 590,000 results for this and Bing says 107,000 results.
 However if you try to page though...
-Bing caps out on page 43 (interesrtingly they don't have a fixed number of results per page, possibly due to that false positive issue of bitfunnel) with 421 results.
+Bing caps out on page 43 (interestingly Bing does not have a fixed number of results per page, possibly due to that false positive issue of bitfunnel) with 421 results.
 It shows more pages but won't let you access them.
 Google by contrast caps out on page 16 with 158 results.

 ![google lies](/static/how-i-built-index-searchcode/google1.png)
 ![bing lies](/static/how-i-built-index-searchcode/bing1.png)